 Regular cartridge replacement is very important if you wish to see your fish and plants thrive in your aquarium.
 Not doing so will run the risk of killing your fish due to excess particles, unwanted chemicals, and unwelcome organisms.
 Change your cartridge once a month or if you see a significant decrease in the flow rate of your water.

-What are the benefits of internal filter?
+What are the benefits of a 20-gallon internal filter?

 Finally, most internal filters do not require a lot of maintenance.
 Some of which are self-priming, meaning they pump air and water in order to clear its passages.

-What are the benefits of external filter
+What are the benefits of external filter?